Solar Food Dehydration - no electrical power needed

 Ah, the middle of Summer and we're up to our eyeballs in sweet corn!
 Even growing an open-pollinated variety that doesn't mature equally, we still have a hard time eating more than a dozen ears per day when they really start maturing quickly.
 Here we see about 150 ears, picked the night before and steam-blanched, cooled overnight on the kitchen counter, and cut off the cobs the next morning.
 The overnight cooling actually starts the drying process.
 And if we tried to do the whole process in the morning, we wouldn't have it out into the dryer until noon.
 That would be a terrible waste of sunshine!

 This shows part of the solar dryer filled with apple chunks, from wild apple trees growing near our home.
 They've been cut in half, cored, and run through the "French-fry" cone on the food chopping attachment of a "Kitchen-Aid" Mixer.
 Note that we have left more airspace between pieces on the lower screens since the dryer will not be as hot there.
+The upper trays can be more densely laden.

 This is a close-up of the apple pieces on the stainless steel screen, ready to dry.
 In late September, with our lowering sun angle and very cool nights, they take 2 or 3 sunny days to fully dry.